 Although most of the exam will be the same for males and females, your provider may ask girls and boys different questions if they’ve started or already gone through puberty.
 They will also ask questions about the use of drugs, alcohol, or dietary supplements, or weight-loss supplements because these can affect a person’s health.
 At the end of the exam, the provider will either fill out and sign a form if everything checks out or, in some cases, recommend a follow-up exam, additional tests, or specific treatment for medical problems.

 When and Where to Go

 Some athletes go to their own doctor for a sports physical; others have one at school.
 MainStreet Family Care offers both!
-You can walk-in for a sports physical and, through the end of September, we will be price-matching down to $25.
+You can pre-register online for a sports physical.
 If you’d like to schedule physicals for an entire team, we can do that too!
-Email us at email@example.com to learn more.
+Email us at firstname.lastname@example.org to learn more.